 Get your journey started in Blockchain through Blockchain Tutorial.

-Instances of Blockchain
+Example of Blockchain

 Blockchain technology enables the construction of a decentralized public digital information record.
 The data (the block) is kept in a publicly accessible database (the chain) and can contain any type of information.
 It is the first digital technology that allows insecure parties to refer to a single, permanent (append-only) digital record.
 Blockchain already has several uses, some of which are listed below: